Astoundify/wp-job-manager-regions/readme.txt

 Adds a "Job Region" taxonomy so the site administrator can control a set of predefined regions listings can be assigned to.

+= Where can I use this? =

+Astoundify has released the first fully integrated WP Job Manager theme.
+Check out ["Jobify"](http://themeforest.net/item/jobify-job-board-wordpress-theme/5247604?ref=Astoundify)

 == Installation ==

 1. Install and Activate